jme87/demo-repo/README.md

 1. Open index.html in your browser

-## Learning to push update work on GitHub
+## Learning to clone updates from GitHub to local

-In this example I will push this update from GitHub to local on the main branch.
+In this example I will clone this update from GitHub and pull it to local.